-The Local Authority conduct an annual audit reporting to the Board of Trustees, through the Finance, Personnel, Pay and Premises Committee on the operation of the systems of control and on the discharge of the board of Trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
-The audit findings and management response was presented to the Board of Trustees in July 2021.
+On an annual basis, the reviewers report to the Board of Trustees, through the Finance, Personnel, Pay and Premises Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On an annual basis the reviewers prepare a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.